Candy Corn Cookies

 - Chill the dough in the fridge for about 30 minutes, in the freezer for 10 minutes, or in the fridge overnight.
 If you chill the dough overnight, let it sit out at room temperature for about 5 minutes before trying to roll it out.
 This will make it easier to roll out.

-- Preheat the oven to 350 F / 175 C for about 30 minutes before you plan to roll out the dough, and line two large baking sheets with silicone baking mats or parchment paper.
+- Preheat the oven to 350°F/175°C for about 30 minutes before you plan to roll out the dough, and line two large baking sheets with silicone baking mats or parchment paper.
 Set aside.

 - Unwrap each portion of cookie dough and lay the plastic wrap flat on your counter.
 We will be rolling out the cookie dough on the plastic wrap to make cleanup a breeze and to make it easier to cut the cookies.
 Lightly dust the top of each portion of cookie dough and the rolling pin with flour.

-- Roll out each portion of chilled dough to be 1/4 inch thick (I use the bands on my rolling pin which are so helpful at rolling the dough to a consistent thickness) and then stack the dough in the following order: yellow, orange, white.
+- Roll out each portion of chilled dough to be 1/4 inch thick (I use these bands on my rolling pin which are so helpful at rolling the dough to a consistent thickness) and then stack the dough in the following order: yellow, orange, white.
 Use the rolling pin to gently roll over the three layers of cookie dough to make sure they stick together.

 - Use a large, sharp kitchen knife to cut strips of cookie dough that are about 1/3 inch wide (yes, if you have a ruler I recommend using it!).
 Then cut tall, narrow triangles out of the strips similar to the photos above.
 They might look small when you cut them, but they will puff up a bit once they're baked.